fabric-8/coin-check/README.md

 ## Usage

+1. **Access from Menu Bar** - Click the Coin Check icon in your system menu bar to open the app
-1. **Browse Cryptocurrencies** - The main view shows the top cryptocurrencies with real-time prices
+2. **Browse Cryptocurrencies** - The main view shows the top cryptocurrencies with real-time prices
-2. **Search** - Use the search bar to find specific coins
+3. **Search** - Use the search bar to find specific coins
-3. **Filter by Chain** - Click the "All Networks" button to filter by blockchain ecosystem
+4. **Filter by Chain** - Click the "All Networks" button to filter by blockchain ecosystem
-4. **View Details** - Click any cryptocurrency to see detailed charts and statistics
+5. **View Details** - Click any cryptocurrency to see detailed charts and statistics
-5. **Add Favorites** - Star your favorite cryptocurrencies for quick access
+6. **Add Favorites** - Star your favorite cryptocurrencies for quick access

 ## Technology Stack